A generalizable approach for multi-view 3D human pose regression: Experiments

 \subsection{Datasets}

 \miniTitle{Human3.6M. } Human3.6M is currently the largest multi-view human pose estimation dataset.
-The dataset includes around 3.6 million images collected from 15 actions performed by seven professional actors in a laboratory environment \citep{ionescu_pami2014}.
+The dataset includes around 3.6 million images collected from 15 actions performed by seven professional actors in a laboratory environment \cite{ionescu_pami2014}.
 The actions have been recorded by a four-view RGB camera system and camera parameters, including both intrinsic and extrinsic parameters, are available.
 Full-body 3D ground truth annotations are generated using a motion capture system.
-Following the standard evaluation protocol used in the literature, five subjects (S1, S5, S6, S7, S8) are used for training and two subjects (S9, S11) for testing \citep{chen_cvpr2017,pavlakos_cvpr2017,martinez_iccv2017}.
+Following the standard evaluation protocol used in the literature, five subjects (S1, S5, S6, S7, S8) are used for training and two subjects (S9, S11) for testing \cite{chen_cvpr2017,pavlakos_cvpr2017,martinez_iccv2017}.
 Mean per joint position error (MPJPE) in millimeter is used as evaluation metric and test results are collected per action.

 \miniTitle{Multi-view OR.} The multi-view OR (MVOR) dataset is, to the best of our knowledge, the first multi-view pose estimation dataset that is generated from recordings in an uncontrolled environment.
-All activities in an operating room have been recorded for four days using a three-view camera system \citep{kadkhoda_wacv2017}.
+All activities in an operating room have been recorded for four days using a three-view camera system \cite{kadkhoda_wacv2017}.
+We have selected every 1500 multi-view frames if there is at least one persons in one of the views.
 The dataset has been manually annotated to provide both 2D and 3D upper-body poses.
 The dataset includes around 700 multi-view frames and 1100 persons.
 The presence of multiple persons and clutter make this dataset much more challenging than Human3.6M as can be seen in Figure \ref{fig:mvFrame}.
-To report 2D body part localization on this dataset, we use the probability of correct keypoints (PCK) metric that is commonly used for evaluating multi-person pose estimation \citep{kadkhoda_wacv2017,cao_cvpr2017}.
+To report 2D body part localization on this dataset, we use the probability of correct keypoints (PCK) metric that is commonly used for evaluating multi-person pose estimation \cite{kadkhoda_wacv2017,cao_cvpr2017}.
 MPJPE is used to report 3D body part localization.